quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-Version compatibility is not symmetric: it is possible for version A to be compatible with version B and for B not to be compatible with A. This could happen for example if version B is a strict superset of version A.
+Version compatibility is not symmetric: it is possible for version A to be compatible with version B and for B not to be compatible with A. This could happen for example if version B is a strict superset of version A: if version A includes the concept of streams and STREAM frames, and version B includes the concepts of streams and tubes along with STREAM and TUBE frames, then A would be compatible with B but B would not be compatible with A.

 Note that version compatibility does not mean that every single possible instance of a first flight will succeed in conversion to the other version.
 A